sb-dor/FTube/README.md

 ## Features

-- **Video Downloading**: Download videos from various platforms, including YouTube, Vimeo, and more, with just a few taps.
+- **Video Downloading**: FTube provides to download any video or video's audio from YouTube, with just a few taps.
 - **Audio Extraction**: Extract audio tracks from videos and save them as MP3.
 - **Multiple Resolutions**: Choose from a range of video resolutions to ensure optimal viewing